AOreoCookie/Machine-Learning/Kaggle/House Prices - Advanced Regression Techniques/README.md

 ## Evaluation

 ### Goal
 Predict the sales price for each house.
-FOr each id in the test set, you must predict the value of the SalePrice variable.
+For each id in the test set, you must predict the value of the `SalePrice` variable.

 ### Dataset
 [Ames Housing Dataset](http://jse.amstat.org/v19n3/decock.pdf)